 - Winetasting in the Winelands

-Apart from Cape Town’s idyllic beaches, majestic mountains and adventures around every corner, the Cape Winelands offer tasting of the region’s world-class wines, at the beautiful wine farms and cordon bleu restaurants along the wine routes.
+Apart from Cape Town’s idyllic beaches, majestic mountains, and adventures around every corner, the Cape Winelands offer tasting of the region’s world-class wines, at the beautiful wine farms and cordon bleu restaurants along the wine routes.
 The scenic beauty is quite breathtaking and historic towns along the way are worth exploration.
-All this is within an hour or two’s drive of Cape Town’s city centre.
+All this is within an hour or two’s drive from Cape Town’s city centre.

 Find out more about our unique wine tours here